applebee1558/ProtoSmasher-Docs/docs/base-environment.md

 ```lua
 string decompile(variant<Object, function> obj, string optionalArg = nil)
 ```
-Returns the decompiled source code of a script or function. (if you want bytecode put optionalArg as "dumponly")
+Returns the decompiled source code of a script or function. (if you want bytecode put optionalArg as "dumponly").
+Currently broken as decompiling doesn't exist in the new Lua U VM.

 ## Set Clipboard
 ```lua